 What equipment you will need

-Given that lectures will take place online, as may some of your tutorials and classes, please review the University’s guidance about IT equipment that will help you access online provision as effectively as possible.
+Given that lectures may take place online, as may some of your tutorials and classes, please review the University’s guidance about IT equipment that will help you access online provision as effectively as possible.

 Computers and printers are available for students' use in the Library.
 There is a charge for all printing (billed via battels in arrears).
-All College rooms have internet access through the University network.
+All College rooms have wireless internet access through the University network.
 The College's IT Office (email@example.com) can advise on queries relating to computing facilities in the College.

 Accessing email, WiFi and other services

-Once you have returned your University Card Form and it has been processed, your Oxford Single Sign-On (SSO) account will be created.
+Once you have returned your University Card form and it has been processed, your Oxford Single Sign-On (SSO) account will be created.
 You will receive an email with instructions on how to activate this direct to the email address held by the University (usually the address you provided in your application, unless you have updated it subsequently).

 Once your SSO (which will be in the format spetXXXX) is active you should do the following:

 Make sure to do both of these before you come to Oxford, so that when you arrive in Oxford you can connect to the eduroam WiFi network.
 You will need to enter your SSO followed by @OX.AC.UK (e.g. spet7890@OX.AC.UK) and enter your Remote Access (WiFi) password.
-The alternative WiFi network SPC uses the same credentials.

 Information on the services available, your Oxford email account, and how to set up your IT access, is available on the University’s Welcome to IT web pages.
 These pages contain simple step-by-step information to help you access Oxford’s IT provision.